 - The Standards of Student Conduct prohibit the possession, use, manufacturing, or distribution of controlled substances and the unlawful possession, use, or distribution of prescription drugs on the property owned or leased by the University or at University activities.
-Students are responsible for their own actions, the actions of their guests, and for vacating areas where they believe controlled substances are present or being used and to immediately report their knowledge or suspicion to University officials. - Any students found to be in violation of the University's policy on controlled substances are subject to immediate disciplinary action, with sanctions including drug probation, loss of University housing, suspension, or permanent dismissal from the University. - The University cannot and will not attempt to protect a drug offender from the penalties of law.
+Students are responsible for their own actions, the actions of their guests, and for vacating areas where they believe controlled substances are present or being used and to immediately report their knowledge or suspicion to University officials. - Any students found to be in violation of the University's policy on controlled substances are subject to immediate disciplinary action, with sanctions

+- including drug probation, loss of University housing, suspension, or permanent dismissal from the University. - The University cannot and will not attempt to protect a drug offender from the penalties of law.
 Law enforcement officers armed with proper legal documents have the right to search any campus building without prior notice.
-The University will not offer protection from criminal prosecution to those members of the University community who violate the standards set forth in the University alcohol and other drug policy and will refer individuals to law enforcement authorities when appropriate. - Campus Security, Resident Assistants, and other University officials are required to report to the Vice President for Campus Life and Operational Management when they have knowledge of illegal drug use.
-The Vice President for Campus Life and Operational Management or a designee will determine the appropriate course of action. - The University may take one or more of the following actions in response to violations in Greek facilities, in addition to University disciplinary actions: (a) the University may notify the international/national headquarters of violations or suspicions and request a response and (b) when warranted, the University reserves the right to revoke a chapter's charter.
+The University will not offer protection from criminal prosecution to those members of the University community who violate the standards set forth in the University alcohol and other drug policy and will refer individuals to law enforcement authorities when appropriate. - The University may take one or more of the following actions in response to violations in Greek facilities, in addition to University disciplinary actions: (a) the University may notify the international/national headquarters of violations or suspicions and request a response and (b) when warranted, the University reserves the right to revoke a chapter's charter.